UAST - Unified Abstract Syntax Tree

 UAST/PSI Tree Structure Mismatch

-UAST is an abstraction level on top of PSI of different languages and tries to build a unified tree (see Inspecting UAST Tree ).
+UAST is an abstraction level on top of PSI of different languages and tries to build a unified tree (see Inspecting UAST Tree).
 It leads to the fact that the tree structure could seriously diverge between UAST and original language, so no ancestor-descendant relation preserving is guaranteed.

-For instance, results of
+For instance, the results of:

 could be different, not only in the number of elements, but also in their order.